dinob0t/ga_project_final/readme.md

 The ability of the Ridge Regressor to predict the monthly CME number is better than the day to day prediction above.
 Unfortunately the R^2 and MAPE values of the test and training sets indicates an over-fitting problem which can not be easily rectified.
 Because the data is now grouped by month, there is only 203 rows representing the data from 1997-2013.
 This makes the regularisation of the Ridge Regressor essential, but there simply isn't enough data yet to do much better.

 ## Part 2 - Vector magnetogram analysis
 ### Summary
 Vector magnetograms directly image the magnetic field at the sun's chromosphere.
-Hopefully the magnetic configurations recorded by these images contains some information that can be used to predict the onset of a CME.
+The hope is that the magnetic configurations recorded by these images contains some information that can be used to predict the onset of a CME.
 The HMI instrument as part of the launch of the Solar Dynamic Observatory records these magnetograms every 15 minutes.
 They are available in a variety of resolutions, the smallest being 256x256 pixels at this site: http://jsoc.stanford.edu/data/hmi/images/.

 ![alt text](https://github.com/dinob0t/ga_project_final/blob/master/slides.key/Data/jsoc_dirs-400.png) <br>
 (Fig 10: Directory structure of the hosted HMI vector magnetogram data.)

 ### Data scraping
 To recursively parse the directory structure and download images, `wget` can be a useful tool, i.e.